• Skip to primary navigation

 Learning objectives

-1. Understand the fundamentals of Acceptance and Commitment Therapy (ACT) relating to speech and language therapy management of AWS.
+1. Understand the fundamentals of Acceptance and Commitment Therapy (ACT) relating to speech and language therapy management of communication differences

-2. Develop knowledge and understanding of the current ACT research base related to stammering
+2. Develop knowledge and understanding of the current ACT research base related to communication differences

-5. Enable a powerful therapeutic alliance with AWS through an ‘inside out’ approach
+5. Enable a powerful therapeutic alliance with people through an ‘inside out’ approach

-6. Set realistic fluency goals with AWS within an ACT context
+6. Set realistic goals within an ACT context

-7. Develop skills to measure and track psychological flexibility changes in AWS
+7. Develop skills to measure and track psychological flexibility changes in communication differences

-8. Work through case conceptualisation to strengthen the SLT’s ability to apply ACT to their intervention with AWS
+8. Work through case conceptualisation to strengthen the SLT’s ability to apply ACT to their interventions

 Back to top